DMacMakes/dmdocs/content/en/torrens/ise102/week7/index.md

   * Screen isn't scrolling so redraw the whole menu to show errors.
 Whole menu is inside the loop then.
   * Since we clear and redraw screen to show error, we'll need to remember the error.
 (Can't just write it to screen as soon as it's discovered)

+## TODO :rework with last week's in-line pseudocode
+Write it based on the code i ended up writing in class, but throw in a bug or two to show how to work through them?
+Add homework!
 ## Pseudocode

 {{< alert title="First pass" color= "primary" >}}